benjaminion/LLL_docs/lll_reference.rst

         )
       (return j 0x20))

-This is one of the few occasions where I think the compact notation is actually an improvement.
+This is one of the rare occasions where I think the compact notation is actually an improvement.
 The following compiles to the same bytecode.

 ::